(Camp Addict does NOT accept payment from any company to review or endorse their products.)

-The best RV brands have something in common - a company that is willing to put quality over the bottom line.
+The best RV brands have one t in common - a company willing to put quality over the bottom line.

 They possess the willingness to manufacture an RV that will last for many camping seasons (and possibly survive the rigors of full-time use).